 Mark holds graduate degrees in public affairs from the LBJ School of Public Affairs of The University of Texas at Austin, and in development economics from Essex University in England.
 His undergraduate studies were in Psychology at the University of Virginia.

-Will Payne (MPAff '14) President, Graduate Public Affairs Council
+Cameron Lagrone (MPAff 2016) President, Graduate Public Affairs Council